rachelmcdonald/rachelmcdonald/README.md

 # Hi, I'm Rachel 👋

 Full-stack software engineer based in Perth, Australia.
-I have a background in TypeScript, React, Python, and Java, with production experience shipping features on a renewable energy analytics platform.
-After relocating from the UK and taking time for family, I'm actively returning to the industry — currently building personal projects and open to remote roles in frontend, full-stack, or QA testing.
+Background in TypeScript, React, React Native, Python, and Java — with production experience shipping features on a renewable energy analytics platform.
+After relocating from the UK and taking time for family, I've been actively building: currently launching a clinician-backed React Native health app on Android and looking for remote-first roles in frontend, full-stack, React Native, or QA testing.

 ---